 Diwali on Trafalgar Square

-The Hindu festival of light is celebrated on Sunday 9 October on Trafalgar Square.
-Diwali on the Square takes place from 1pm – 7pm and will feature 200 colourfully dressed dancers followed by performances from the Hindu, Sikh and Jain community.
+The Hindu Festival of Lights is celebrated on Sunday 29 October on Trafalgar Square in central London.
+Diwali on the Square will feature 200 colourfully dressed dancers, live music and performances from the Hindu, Sikh and Jain community.

-There is also a marketplace and lots of delicious food plus activities including Sari and Turban tying.
-There is a dedicated Children’s marquee too.
+There is also a marketplace, lots of delicious food and activities including Sari and Turban tying.
+There is a dedicated children’s marquee too.

 Where: Trafalgar Square; nearest tube Charing Cross; free event

 The Tusk Gorilla Trail

 The Tusk Gorilla Trail, held in partnership with the African conservation charity Tusk and Westbrook Gallery, takes place across Covent Garden until mid-October.

 Scattered around Covent Garden are 15 life-sized gorilla sculptures decorated in designs created by an array of artists from the world of art, design, film, photography and comedy.